 There is a clear division of responsibility in that the roles of the Chair and Accounting Officer are separate, and which have been defined by the Board in separate role descriptions.
-The Corporation and Committee meetings continued remotely during the COVID-19 pandemic and no issues arose relating to Procurement Policy Notices that were issued during this time, as reported in the Annual Regularity Statement.
+The Corporation and Committee meets regularly and no issues arose relating to Procurement Policy Notices that were issued during this time, as reported in the Annual Regularity Statement.